Chapter 2:

 She wiped away an imaginary tear.

-“I’m a Maenad, darling.
+“I’m a maenad, darling.
 We don’t belong to anyone except our god.
 We possess nothing, and we love nothing, just the moment.
-We rage, we drink, we come together under the moon, but we don’t make promises like you mortals do.”
+We rage, we drink, we come together under the moon, but we don’t make promises like you humans do.”

-Lucius’ cheeks burned.
-For a moment, he wanted to turn away, to say something angry.
+Lucius’ cheeks burned and for a moment, he wanted to turn away, to say something angry.

 What did you expect, idiot?
 That she’d simply stay with you?